-The most substantial pedal in our review, the Xpedo GFX is full featured, burly, and low profile.
+The most substantial pedal in our review, the Xpedo GFX is full-featured, burly, and low profile.
 Its rugged cage, traction pins, and adjustable tension provide the combination of features aggressive downhill riders seek.
 The GFX provided the best pedaling platform in this test.
-Its combination of traction and power transfer earned this pedal the Top Pick for Downhill and All-Mountain applications.
+Its combination of traction and power transfer previously earned this pedal the Top Pick for Downhill and All-Mountain applications.
 Are its selling features enough to overcome its downsides?

 XPedo GFX Review